WATCH TRAILER

 In conjunction with the release of The Eichmann Trial, a new YouTube channel will host the surviving recordings of the trial itself.
 This marks the most complete version of the trial recording ever assembled, and the first time that the footage has been made available to the public in chronological order, with English subtitles and a searchable transcript.

-Interested audiences will now be able to easily locate key moments in the trial, watch the trial as it unfolded and better understand the significance of this historical event and its ramifications for today.
-The first nineteen sessions of the trial are available now, with additional sessions to be added weekly throughout 2024.
+Interested audiences will now be able to easily locate key moments in the trial, watch the trial as it unfolded and better understand the significance of this historic event and its ramifications for today.
+The first eighty-three sessions of the trial are available now, with additional sessions to be added weekly through mid-2025.

 THE LATEST